Parker Bugg

-Parker Brent Bugg (born October 26, 1994) is an American professional baseball pitcher in the Minnesota Twins organization.
-He is currently a phantom ballplayer, having spent two days on the Miami Marlins’ active roster without appearing in an MLB game.
+Parker Brent Bugg (born October 26, 1994) is an American professional baseball pitcher who is a free agent.
+He is currently a phantom ballplayer, having spent two days on the Miami Marlins’ active roster without appearing in a game.

 Amateur career

 Bugg played high school baseball at Rancho Bernardo High School and college baseball for the LSU Tigers.
+In 2014, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.

 Professional career

 Miami Marlins

 Bugg was first drafted by the Baltimore Orioles in the 34th round of the 2013 Major League Baseball Draft out of high school, but he did not sign with Baltimore.
 Three years later, he was drafted by the Miami Marlins in the 27th round 2016 Major League Baseball Draft and signed.